percona/pmm/docs/setting-up/client/mongodb.md

     ```

-## Passing SSL parameters to the mongodb monitoring service
+## Passing SSL parameters to the MongoDB monitoring service

 SSL/TLS related parameters are passed to an SSL enabled MongoDB server as
 monitoring service parameters along with the `pmm-admin add` command when adding